What is subnetting?

 Why use subnetting?

-Subnets help to solve this problem by breaking up the network into smaller parts, reducing congestion as a result.
-Data packets are then able to flow directly to their destination and avoid any individual bottlenecks.
+Subnets remedy this by breaking up the network into smaller parts, thereby reducing congestion.
+In this way, data packets are then able to be sent directly to their destination, avoiding bottlenecks (like the London underground example).

 Subnetting is also used to improve network security, as the divisions between each subnet allow organisations to enforce access controls - which also helps to contain any security incidents.